ngocphucck/simple-MLP/README.md

 ```

 ## Results
-The current setting achieved 97.3% in MNIST dataset.
+The current setting achieved 97.3% accuracy in MNIST dataset.